Router Security IP Addresses Website by

 The second most popular IP address for a router is one that ends with 254, as shown in this Dec.
 2017 article: A List of Common Default Router IP Addresses.
 So, 254 is out too.

 Zero often has a special meaning when it comes to computer networks, so it is best not to use zero either.
-That leaves 2 through 253.
+That leaves 2 through 253 on a typical subnet (one with a maximum of 256 devices).

 But, Trend Micro says not to use IP addresses ending in 100 for the router.
 See Protecting Home Networks: Start by Securing the Router May 18, 2017.